 Hollar has accelerated annual and capital fundraising, including establishing two new centers providing even deeper focus and scholarship in software history and the entrepreneurial and investment ecosystem rooted in Silicon Valley.
 He has formed strategic relationships with NPR, Intel, Broadcom, Microsoft, Google, SAP, the Silicon Valley Executive Network, the Smithsonian Institution, major publishing companies and other national and international institutions.
 Under his leadership, the Museum has also greatly expanded its education programming and outreach to include major inquiry-based STEM+ initiatives.
 The programs, which have international reach, now encompass such areas as entrepreneurship, introductory engineering concepts and coding.
 The programs emphasize teamwork, collaborative problem-solving and public presentations.

-Hollar previously was President of Penguin Television Ltd and Pearson Broadband Ltd in London as a senior executive of Pearson plc, the FTSE 100 global media and education company.
-Before that he served as Executive Vice President of the Public Broadcasting Service (PBS), where he launched the award-winning PBS.org, PBSKids.org and a wide array of national education services, including PBS TeacherLine.
-He has been the executive producer of more than 100 hours of documentary and children's television.
-He is the winner of a 2003 BAFTA and the 2001 Milia d'Or awards in digital production.
+Hollar's career spans global media production, law and public policy.
+Before joining the Museum, he was President of Penguin Television Ltd. and Pearson Broadband Ltd. in London as a senior executive of Pearson plc, the FTSE 100 global media and education company.
+Before that he served as Executive Vice President of the Public Broadcasting Service (PBS), where he founded and launched the award-winning PBS.org, PBSKids.org and a wide array of national education services, including PBS TeacherLine.
+He has been the executive producer of more than 200 hours of documentary and children's television.
+His productions teams have won BAFTA, Webby, Codie and Milia d'Or awards in digital production.

 Hollar holds bachelor's degrees in journalism and political science from Southern Methodist University and a juris doctor from Harvard Law School.